 Orders are the link to delivery in most companies, especially in the manufacturing industry.
 Poor quality order data can prove expensive, as any kind of confusion regarding the contents can cause delays.
 Traditionally, order handling takes time with auditing rounds and approvals, but the goal of a CPQ solution can be to cut order handling time to zero.
 Your orders can be synced to, e.g. an enterprise resource planning (ERP) system where the actual delivery operations take place.

 To support order management, CPQ creates orders and order lines based on the sold quote, and all quote data is automatically mapped to the order.
 For production and delivery, the order can be synced to other systems — typically to your ERP.
 Changes to orders are normally managed via change orders, which relate to existing orders in the case of contracted products.

 And then there’s the subscription economy!
 Contracts can be used to build automated recurring business logic around different concepts, like license-based fixed subscriptions, automatic renewals or consumption-based subscriptions.
 Automating recurring revenue products will save countless hours and provide the base for invoicing.

 Payment process integration allows the connection of payments to invoices.
-Payments are made by e.g. credit card or bank transfer, and the billing module’s payment runs will fetch these via gateways or integration.
-Payments are connected to invoices automatically from where they can drive business logic and reporting directly.
-Regardless of method, this provides 360° visibility of the whole Quote-to-Cash process on one platform.
+Payments are made by, e.g. credit card or bank transfer, and the billing module’s payment runs will fetch these via gateways or integration.
+Payments are connected to invoices automatically, from where they can drive business logic and reporting directly.
+Regardless of the method, this provides 360° visibility of the whole Quote-to-Cash process on one platform.